RediSearch/RediSearch/docs/Commands.md

 !!! warning "FT.DEL does not delete the actual document By default!"

-        Since RediSearch regards documents as separate entities to the index, and allows things like adding existing documents or indexing without saving the document - by default FT.DEL only deletes the reference to the document from the index, not the actual Redis HASH key where the document is stored.
+        Since RediSearch regards documents as separate entities to the index and allows things like adding existing documents or indexing without saving the document - by default FT.DEL only deletes the reference to the document from the index, not the actual Redis HASH key where the document is stored.

         Specifying **DD** (Delete Document) after the document ID, will make RediSearch also delete the actual document **if it is in the index**.